Google Nest Learning Thermostat 4th Gen Review

 Does the Nest Learning Thermostat 4th Gen work with Apple HomeKit?

 Yes, but indirectly.
 The 4th Gen supports Matter, which means it can be added to the Apple Home app via a Matter-compatible hub (such as an Apple TV 4K or HomePod).
-The experience is functional but less polished than using it through Google Home, and you won't get access to energy history or Savings Finder features through the Apple Home interface.
+The experience is fully functional but more limited than the native Google Home experience — energy history, Savings Finder, and certain automation features are only accessible via the Google Home app, not through Apple Home.

 How long does the auto-scheduling learning take?